-In order to discharge its obligations under the Project Agreement, which forms part of the contract with Wiltshire Council, HWS carries out a wide range of monitoring to assess the effectiveness of the services provided.
+In order to discharge its obligations under the Project Agreement, which forms part of the contract with Wiltshire Council, Hills carries out a wide range of monitoring to assess the effectiveness of the services provided.
 These are:

-- Waste input levels to ensure the waste targets are met and to review these with Wiltshire Council. - Wiltshire Council investigates waste composition.
-Non-conforming waste within inputs increases rejected materials.
-These currently go to landfill attracting standard rate landfill tax as they don't comply the HMRC lower rate thresholds.
-Non-conforming waste is routinely reported to Wiltshire council and dealt with as per environmental directives. - Landfill performance and fuel production performance - to maximise the amount of material diverted from landfill by either conversion into fuel, loss through drying or removal of recyclates. - Fuel quality to ensure that whilst maximising fuel production, quality and contractual targets are met and maintained. - Moisture loss / drying performance in order to ensure that as much material as possible is diverted from landfill through bio-drying. - Recyclate performance to ensure the maximum amount of recyclable material is extracted and sent to merchants for further processing and recovery. - Air emissions to ensure air filtration systems work effectively and efficiently, and that emission limits are met as set out in the Environmental Permit.
+- Waste input levels to ensure the waste targets are met and to review these with Wiltshire Council. - Landfill performance and fuel production performance - to maximise the amount of material diverted from landfill by either conversion into fuel, loss through drying or removal of recyclates. - Fuel quality to ensure that whilst maximising fuel production, quality and contractual targets are met and maintained. - Moisture loss / drying performance to ensure that as much material as possible is diverted from landfill through bio drying. - Recyclate performance to ensure the maximum amount of recyclable material is extracted and sent to merchants for further processing and recovery. - Air emissions to ensure air filtration systems work effectively and efficiently and that emission limits are met as set out in the Environmental Permit. - Plant availability to ensure both contractual obligations relating to waste deliveries and operating costs are managed within expectation.

-- Plant availability to ensure both contractual obligations and operating costs are managed within expectation. - Leachate composition and levels as part of the internal quality control system along with the duty of care requirements for the transfer of waste. - Fly management in and around the site as a requirement of the Quality and Environmental Management Systems together with Environmental Permit obligations. - Odour levels in and around the site as a requirement of the Quality and Environmental Management Systems together with Environmental Permit obligations. - Electricity generation and consumption to assess and review the energy efficiency of both the plant and installed photovoltaic systems. - Transport effectiveness and mileage is measured and analysed to ensure that maximum efficiency is achieved from transport movements with regard to time, fuel consumption and payloads. - Transport routes utilised checked by random driver surveys in order to verify that the approved HGV routes are adhered to.
+- Leachate composition and levels as part of the internal quality control system along with the duty of care requirements for the transfer of waste. - Fly management in and around the site as a requirement of the Quality and Environmental Management Systems together with Environmental Permit obligations. - Odour levels in and around the site as a requirement of the Quality and Environmental Management Systems together with Environmental Permit obligations. - Electricity generation and consumption to assess and review the energy efficiency of both the plant and installed photovoltaic systems. - Transport effectiveness and mileage is measured and in order to ensure the maximum efficiency is achieved from transport movements with particular regard to fuel consumption and payloads. - Transport routes utilised checked by random driver surveys in order to verify that the approved HGV routes are adhered to.